History of Kenley Jansen in Timeline

 Kenley Jansen

 Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
 He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
-He is known as one of the top closers in baseball.
+He is known for his cutter, which he developed into one of the most dominant pitches in baseball.
+Jansen has been a multiple-time All-Star and holds the Dodgers' franchise record for career saves.
+He is one of the prominent closers in recent MLB history.

 Others born on this day/year